 Nobody else can remember.
 Nobody of any consequence I’ve mentioned so far is still around.
 Nobody will be embarrassed.
 There is no question of a breach of confidence.
 I am not exploiting anyone, not even anybody’s memory… In the way I am writing there is a lot of artifice.
 I learned it from novels.
 Without the requirements of this artifice I should be unable to relieve what is dead.
 The past has to be revived by the will; the will is strengthened by paragraphs, by quotations marks, by the need to invent when memory fails.”

 Now to move to a different point: putting real people into novels.
 I do not normally this.
 One of the exceptions is with the Pasha and the Princess in Picnic at Sakkara.
-When an author uses a real person, he or she takes and uses a certain personality, but the moment said personality is put into movement, it becomes false to the original.
+When an author uses a real person, he takes and uses a certain personality, but the moment said personality is put into movement, it becomes false to the original.
 None of the happenings in Picnic at Sakkara involving the Pasha or the Princess really took place.
 I simply said to myself, IF they found themselves in this kind of situation this is how they would behave.
 So in what sense are they characters in a novel?
 Only very superficially.